hit-ustc/LeetCode/README.md

-#About Project
+#About Repo

-This project is mainly to coding from [offcial website](https://oj.leetcode.com/problems).
+This repository mainly to coding from [offcial website](https://oj.leetcode.com/problems).
 You can submit code online.
-This project is only for learn to study, without any commercial use.
+The repository is only for learn to study, without any commercial use.

 This repository will be maintained for a long time.
 Of course, there are many mistakes and shortcomings, we can learn and progress together, thank you!